 The University College London Medical School is ranked ninth worldwide according to Times Higher Education’s World University Rankings 2021.
 It offers an MBBS programme, an MB PhD programme, a postgraduate programme, and more.
 The General Medical Council (GMC) accredited the UCL six-year medicine degree and is approved as a Primary Medical Qualification (PMQ).

 To gain access to the MBBS programme, apply during the final year of your undergraduate programme through the UK Foundation Programme Office selection scheme to obtain a Foundation Year One post.
 After successfully completing this programme, you will be awarded a certificate of experience.
 To practice medicine in the NHS or private practice in the UK, you need full registration with a license, and you will be eligible to apply with the GMC for full registration once you complete the Foundation Year One programme.

-Holding its position as one of the top medicine universities in the UK, the University of Edinburgh Medical School is well-known for its excellence in teaching and research.
+Holding its position as one of the best medical schools in UK, the University of Edinburgh Medical School is well-known for its excellence in teaching and research.
 It offers a six-year medicine MBChB degree.
-The programme consists of compulsory and optional courses built around 12 major outcome themes: psychological aspects of medicine, legal and professional responsibilities, clinical pharmacology and therapeutics, clinical communication, medical informatics, evidence-based medicine, and research, and more.
+The programme consists of compulsory and optional courses built around 12 major outcome themes, including the following:

 After sitting for the final exams, you will have the opportunity to travel abroad to study for six weeks in the elective period.
 You will travel to Australia, India, Samoa, the Caribbean, South Africa, or Ghana.
 Upon graduation, you will receive an MBChB and a BMedSci (Hons) degree.